MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/event-hubs-readme.md

 If you are using Rollup bundler, install the following dev dependencies

-- `npm install --save-dev buffer process @rollup/plugin-commonjs @rollup/plugin-inject @rollup/plugin-node-resolve`
+- `npm install --save-dev @rollup/plugin-commonjs @rollup/plugin-inject @rollup/plugin-node-resolve`

 Then include the following in your rollup.config.js